Short Story - The Hanging Day - Grant Eagar

 He shrugged.
 “It may surprise you.”
 He then rode away.

 "You are the most worthless Cheyenne I ever saw.
 A pox on you!"
-After several tries, she caught the edge of the opening with her other foot, and standing up straight, she lifted a leg and pulled a slipknot, and the rope was released.
+After several tries, she caught the edge of the opening with her other foot and standing up straight, she lifted a leg and pulled a slipknot, and the rope was released.
 She fell headlong through the opening in the floor onto the ground.
 Sarah gasped for air.
 Finally free!
+Thank you, God, I’m sorry about complaining.
+Now that I’m still alive please help keep me this way.

-She lay in the dirt, after a minute; Thank you God, I know hanging is what I deserve, I appreciate you sparing my life.
-She finally struggled to sit up and noticed the sheriff squatting, looking down at her.
-"Young lady, you have more lives than a barn cat."
-He climbed into the pit, helped her to her feet, lifted her out of the pit, and led her back onto the stand.
+She lay there for a while and finally sat up and noticed the sheriff squatting, looking down at her.
+"Young lady, you have more lives than a cat."
+He climbed into the pit, helped her to her feet, and led her back onto the stand.

 What Akondo said came back to her.
 "Sheriff, before you hang me again could you please read my sentence one more time."